 Gamma Knife Icon: Precise Cranial Radiosurgery

-Gamma Knife® Icon™, the sixth and latest generation of brain radiosurgery device, is housed at the Annette Simmons Stereotactic Treatment Center.
+Gamma Knife® Icon™, the sixth and latest generation of brain radiosurgery device, is housed at the Annette Simmons Stereotactic Treatment Center at William P. Clements Jr. University Hospital.
 Contrary to what the name implies, it is not really a knife at all.
 Gamma Knife utilizes beams of highly focused gamma rays to treat malignant, benign or functional abnormalities in the brain.
 Gamma Knife remains the most precise tool available to treat any target in the brain either as a single-day or (up to) five-session outpatient procedure.
 ICON series introduces a number of new innovations, such as integrated imaging and patient motion surveillance to continuously control dose delivery.
 It also makes it possible to treat patients both with and without a minimally invasive fixation while assuring the same highest level of precision.